Education in Hungary: Higher education

 Higher education in Hungary dates back to 1367 when Louis the Great founded the first Hungarian university in the city of Pécs.

 Higher education is divided between colleges and universities.
 College education generally lasts for 4 years, while university education lasts for 4 to 6 years depending on the course undertaken.
 Vocational curriculum usually last 2 years: they are opened to secondary vocational school's graduates, and eventually vocational school students (after 5 years of work in the desired field or after a two-year program leading to a "secondary school leaving certificate").
 University PhD courses usually take 3 years to complete.

 Before students get their degree, they must pass an intermediate level language exam in the foreign language of their choice.
 English and German are the most popular.
 The number of Spanish-learners has been growing in the last few years.
 Recently a high number of students chose Esperanto and Romani languages.
 Both are said to have a relatively small vocabulary and easy grammar.

+In 1999 there were 62 institutes of higher education in Hungary serving 280000 students.